pont-us/tdmagsus/README.rst

 set of sample measurements to be corrected to remove the effects of the changes in the susceptibility of the equipment itself.
 A ``Furnace`` object is created from a ``.CUR`` file produced from a measurement run with no sample.
-Since measuremed data is frequently noisy, ``Furnace`` provides methods for smoothing the data with a spline before it is used for corrections.
+Since measured data is frequently noisy, ``Furnace`` provides methods for smoothing the data with a spline before it is used for corrections.

 ``MeasurementCycle`` represents the temperature-susceptibility behaviour of a